Just-in-time (JIT) privileges

 Approving access from the app

-If the user is not auto-approved, a portal user with approval rights has to approve the request.
+If the user requests Run As Admin or an Admin Session and approval is required, a portal user with approval rights has to approve the request.

-The easiest way to do that is to use the Admin By Request mobile app, which pushes an approval
+The easiest way to do that is to use the mobile app or an Apple Watch to get a real-time push notification.
+Because this is a real-time push,

 The app also provides a great insight to what's going on a daily basis.